-By default, whenever a contact fills out a form, the default lifecycle stage for that contact will be set as Lead.
-The exception to this rule lies within your blog subscription or blog comment forms; these forms will create Subscribers (instead of Leads) if it is the first form on which your new contact submitted.
+By default, whenever a contact fills out a form, the lifecycle stage for that contact will be set to Lead.
+The exception to this rule lies within your blog subscription or blog comment forms; these forms will set a contact's lifecycle stage to Subscriber if one of those forms is the first form that your new contact submitted.

-Below are some reasons why you would want to add a hidden lifecycle stage field to a form:
+Below are some reasons why adding a hidden lifecycle stage field to a form would be useful:

-- Forms are the quickest way to automatically push contacts further down the funnel.
-The hidden form field method takes less set up time than setting up a Workflow (Professional and Enterprise only) to do that work.
-Or if you are on the Basic subscription of HubSpot in which you may not have Workflows to use.
+- Push contacts down the funnel efficiently: forms are the quickest way to automatically push contacts further down the funnel.
+The hidden form field method takes less setup time than setting up a workflow (Marketing Professional and Enterprise and Sales Professional only) to do that work.

-- You can tie a particular form conversion to a lifecycle stage update.
-A true Marketing Qualified or Sales Qualified Lead should have already worked their way through the top-of-the-funnel offerings, whether or not they converted previously.
-Contacts filling out a form intended for a middle or bottom-of-the-funnel offering are closer to the buying stage than those filling out a simple form for a whitepaper offer on implementing a social media strategy.
+- Associate form conversions to a particular lifecycle stage: you can tie a particular form conversion to a lifecycle stage update.
+A true marketing qualified or sales qualified lead should have already worked their way through the top-of-the-funnel offerings, whether or not they converted previously.
+Contacts filling out a form intended for a middle- or bottom-of-the-funnel offering are closer to the buying stage than those filling out a simple form for a whitepaper offer on implementing a social media strategy.

-- If you haven't set up your lead scoring to use in conjunction with Workflows to move contacts through the funnel, this could also be a viable option.
+- Save time: if you haven't set up your lead scoring to use in conjunction with workflows to move contacts through the funnel, this could also be a viable option.
 Scoring leads takes time and thought.
-You won't throw this together overnight, and takes a combination of both sales and marketing working together to define what actions deserve a score and of what quantity, and what score equals which lifecycle stage.
-In reality, scoring is not a must-have for every business and in some cases be a waste of your time.
+You won't throw this together overnight, and scoring takes a combination of both sales and marketing working together to define what actions deserve a score and of what quantity, in addition to what score equals which lifecycle stage.
 Consider if you should include a hidden lifecycle stage on your forms rather than lead scoring.

-You may use one method or a combination of methods for automatically setting the lifecycle stage for your contacts.
-Or at the least you can use your forms until you've concluded that it's time to set up more advanced automation using Workflows and even lead scoring.
+You may use one method or a combination of methods to automatically set the lifecycle stage for your contacts.
+Additionally, you can use your forms until you've concluded that it's time to set up more advanced automation using workflows and lead scoring.